I Know (Kanii song)

 "I Know" is the debut single by American rapper and singer Kanii, released on March 10, 2023, through Warner and Masked Records.
 As the lead single from Kanii's debut extended play (EP), Exiit (2023).
 The song would later gain traction through social media platforms, such as TikTok.
 A remix version produced by PR1SVX was also released and features on the digital and streaming version of the album and would also surge in popularity.

 Composition and background

 The song features bass, choir samples, and synths.
 The song can be classified as the combination of jersey club and R&B. The song gained traction through social media platforms, such as TikTok.
 A version produced by PR1SVX was also released and features on the digital and streaming version of the album.
 Which went viral on TikTok and had been used in over 200,000 videos on the platform.
-"I Know" had originally debuted at number 95 on the US Hot Dance/Electronic Songs chart.
+"I Know" had originally debuted at number 95 on the US Billboard Hot Dance/Electronic Songs chart.